Moult/Eadrax/README.md

 ## Usage

-In the example, `wipup` is the name of your delivery layer.
+In this example, `wipup` is the name of your delivery layer.

 ```
+import eadrax.data
 import eadrax.user.login
+from eadrax.errors import AuthorisationError

 usecase = eadrax.user.login.load(
     user = eadrax.data.User(),